rubocop/rubocop/manual/cops_lint.md

 --- | ---
 Enabled | Yes

-Safe navigation operator returns nil if the receiver is nil.
-So if you chain an ordinary method call after safe navigation operator, it raises NoMethodError.
-We should use safe navigation operator after safe navigation operator.
+The safe navigation operator returns nil if the receiver is nil.
+If you chain an ordinary method call after a safe navigation operator, it raises NoMethodError.
+We should use a safe navigation operator after a safe navigation operator.
-This cop checks the problem.
+This cop checks for the problem outlined above.

 ### Example